ashtonw7/writing-with-no-purpose/posts/clockmaker.md

 — That’s good!
 You could strap it to your wrist.

 — I was thinking it goes in your pocket.
-And it’s connected to a chain, so you can choke someone out if it comes down to it.
+And it’s connected to a chain, so you can choke someone out with it if it comes down to it.

 — So it’s a weapon?